 The idea of user story mapping can be traced back to Jeff Patton.
 He literally wrote the book about it, It’s All in How You Slice It, which came out in 2005.

 Patton is a consultant who does story mapping in a way that’s more focused on improving the product development process, not just improving production speeds.
 He does this through a mixture of agile project management, lean and leads, UX design and design thinking startup frameworks.
-His holistic approach focuses on user story mapping without forgetting the product or software development roadmap.
+His holistic approach focuses on user story mapping without forgetting the product roadmap.

 What does that all mean?
 It sounds nice enough.
 Everyone likes stories, including product managers.
 Story mapping is how user stories are used in product management and software development.
 But before we define story mapping, we first need to understand what a user story is.